 - Cilantro, plain yogurt, sliced avocado, queso fresco, feta or goat cheese for serving

 - In a large soup pot over medium heat, cook the chopped bacon until crispy, stir often so it doesn't burn.
 Remove bacon to a small bowl and reserve.
-(Don't drain, the bacon fat combined with the flour is what will thicken the soup)
+(Don't drain the bacon fat, combined with the flour it will be the thicker for the soup).

-- Meanwhile, chop all other vegetables (chop the potatoes last, can be unpeeled or peeled, so they won't start to brown, if you are worried they are browning, you can put them in a bowl of water and drain when ready to use).
-When the bacon has been removed, saute the onion, celery, corn kernels, and potatoes in the remaining bacon fat.
+- Meanwhile, chop all other vegetables.
+When the bacon has been removed, saute the onion, celery, and potatoes in the remaining bacon fat.
 Season with salt and pepper.

 - Let saute about 10 minutes, stirring often.
 Temperature can be between medium and medium low, a little browning on the bottom of the pot is fine, don't allow to burn.